Integrity Initiatives in the Südhof Lab

 #1, 2, 4 & 6 (April 2024)

-Accusation: Drs.
-Bik, van Kampen, and Bazargan allege that In Figure 3D, the immunoblotting bands for Cpx and Sph look ‘unexpectedly similar’, implying they are duplicated.
-As usual, Dr. Bik makes the initial claim and Drs.
-Van Kampen and Bazargan then follow up.
+Accusation: In Figure 3D the immunoblotting bands for Cpx and Sph are alleged to look ‘unexpectedly similar’, implying they are duplicated.

-Resolution: The allegation is a common image analysis mistake.
-Immunoblotting bands are ‘expectedly similar’ when samples run on the same apparatus and analyzed by Coomassie or blotted with similarly clean secondary antibodies.
-We demonstrate in our response on the site that this is a frequent occurrence but now make sure in our papers that bands look as dissimilar as possible to avoid future allegations.
+Resolution: This allegation is based on a common image analysis mistake.
+Immunoblotting bands are expectedly similar when samples run on the same apparatus and analyzed by Coomassie or blotted with similarly clean secondary antibodies as described above.

 Classification: Unfounded